Hard training and racing put lots of stress on the body and may lead to the reappearance of disease symptoms such as allergies and asthma

 Even young athletes between the ages of 15 and 20 complain about unclear symptoms of chronic pain that seems to be orthopedic due to its location around knees, groins or lower back, but they are not.
 All diagnostics are negative.
 Immune imbalances can provoke these symptoms of chronic pain.
 Other athletes come down with an infection right after having hardly moved out of thier comfort zone in a race or during training.

 Physicians are consulted, the diagnostic outcome remains poor

-It is different in the case of complications that result from chronic stress.
-Here are some of the most frequent sicknesses that are most likely due to chronic stress and a genetic aspect: increased sucsceptibility to injury, whereby the healing process is slowed down, over-training, chronic viral infections such EBV (burn-out syndrome, chronic fatigue or increased worsening or reactivation of existing illnesses.
+This is not the case, if the health complications result from chronic stress.
+Here are some of the most frequent sicknesses that are most likely due to chronic stress and a genetic aspect: increased sucsceptibility to injury, whereby the healing process is slowed down, overtraining, chronic viral infections such EBV related burn-out syndrome, chronic fatigue or increased worsening or reactivation of an already existing illnesses.

 Many an athlete has told me that in times of not being able to train due to the job or family engagement, all of a sudden the symptoms of allergies, asthma or atopic eczma disappeared.

 Upon starting the training again, the problems returned, sometimes even worse than at the beginning of the athletic career.